NSLS-II/docs/source/conda.rst

 Access custom user environments in NSLS-II's JupyterHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The NSLS-II Jupyterhub provides easy-to-use access to different host machines and conda environments.
+The NSLS-II JupyterHub provides easy-to-use access to different host machines and conda environments.
 For example, choosing CHX from the drop-down menu connects to the CHX beamline's analysis server (xf11id-srv1), activates the ``/opt/conda_envs/analysis`` conda environment, and starts